 While the A6400 is a little behind on some video specs, it’s priced right and has amazing autofocus and great ergonomics, which is what matters the most.

 Plus, the A6400 is very light compared to the bigger full-frame E-Mount cameras.
-They put too big of a battery in those things, jammed in IBIS and they are too heavy to carry around when shooting street or family outings for hours.
+They put too much battery in those things, jammed in IBIS, and are too heavy to carry around when shooting street or family outings for hours.

-I personally want cameras that are not too heavy and Canon is the only one that has delivered when looking at full frame, otherwise, APS-C cameras like the A6400 are the way to go.
-This is why I like this A6400 so much, because of the size and weight, it’s perfect for daily non-professional shoots.
+I personally want cameras that are not too heavy, and Canon is the only one that has delivered when looking at full-frame cameras.
+Otherwise, APS-C cameras like the A6400 are the way to go.
+This is why I like this A6400 so much; its size and weight make it perfect for daily non-professional shoots.

 Sony A6400 Autofocus

-Sony autofocus as you know is god-like.
-The camera’s focusing AI is just incredible, although technically I don’t think the A6400 has an AI chip or anything like that.
+Sony autofocus is god-like, as you know.
+The camera’s focusing AI is just incredible, although technically, I don’t think the A6400 has an AI chip or anything like that.

 Eye and face detection also work very smartly and intelligently.
-If a person is facing you, then goes profile, it keeps tracking one eye until it can see both eyes again.
+If a person faces you, it goes profile, and it keeps tracking one eye until it can see both eyes again.

 In contrast, when my Fujifilm X-T3 loses face or eye detection, that focus point tends to go on its own little adventure until acquiring the eyes again.

 This intelligent AF tracking is what most people don’t talk about when talking about autofocus performance because it’s hard to quantify.
-Reviewers always talk about focus speed thinking it’s all about the camera.
+Reviewers always talk about focus speed, thinking it’s all about the camera.
 Raw focus speed often comes from the tech in the lens, focus accuracy often comes from the camera, and cameras need to be smart about knowing what you’re going for.
-This will be the future of cameras, reading compositions, and intelligently focusing Sony is definitely ahead of the pack here and it’s so obvious if you use all the systems.
+This will be the future of cameras, reading compositions, and intelligently focusing.
+Sony is ahead of the pack here, and it’s obvious if you use all the systems.

 Sony Really Has The Best AF

-Sony is the only camera company that has AF working well across the board.
-All the other companies now do good eye and face detection well, but Sony has taken it a step further and has it working really well with a general smart tracking system.
+Sony is the only camera company with AF that works well across the board.
+All the other companies now do good eye and face detection, but Sony has taken it a step further and has it working really well with a general smart tracking system.

 Fujifilm, Canon, and Panasonic all have great eye and face detection, but none of them intelligently switch from face/head tracking to just smart tracking and then back to eye tracking like Sony does.